- Go Your Own Way: Women Travel the World Solo

 - Dozens of resources

-Designed for women of all ages traveling for business, pleasure, or family, this indispensable travel handbook offers encouragement, lighthearted anecdotes, and numerous travel-tested tips.
-Drawing upon 20 years of travel experience, the guide includes a wealth of information—including how to budget and save money, pack the necessities, and apply for passports and visas—as well as a full list of website resources and advice on the latest travel technology.
-This travel resource is the ultimate manual for any female traveler embarking on a journey by herself.
+Designed for women of all ages travelling for business, pleasure, or family, this indispensable travel handbook offers encouragement, lighthearted anecdotes, and numerous travel-tested tips.
+Drawing upon 20 years of travel experience, the guide includes a wealth of information.
+Including how to budget and save money, pack the necessities, and apply for passports and visas; as well as a full list of website resources and advice on the latest travel technology.
+This travel resource is the ultimate manual for any female traveller embarking on a journey by herself.

 Feeling like you can’t afford a big adventure or don’t know how to plan one?
 This resource guide will help you feel confident that you can travel the world with ease on any budget.

-Travel Junkie: A Badass Guide to Solo Female Travel taps into the real-life around the world experiences of travel journalist Julia Dimon, a young adventuress who has traveled to over 80 countries, all seven continents.
-On assignment, hosting a 40-episode television series for National Geographic Adventure and Travel Channel International, her work led her to experience the extreme: from hiking with mountain gorillas in Uganda, to polar kayaking among icebergs in Antarctica, trekking in Chernobyl, to snacking on local delicacies such as deep-fried scorpion, Cobra blood and severed human toe.
+Travel Junkie: A Badass Guide to Solo Female Travel taps into the real-life around the world experiences of travel journalist Julia Dimon, a young adventuress who has travelled to over 80 countries, all seven continents.
+On assignment, hosting a 40-episode television series for National Geographic Adventure and Travel Channel International, her work led her to experience the extreme: from hiking with mountain gorillas in Uganda to polar kayaking among icebergs in Antarctica.

 In this book you’ll learn: